uddavdhakal190/AI_Image_Generator/README.md

 1. **Generate Images**:
    - Enter a descriptive prompt
    - Click "Generate" to create an AI image
-   - The image will be generated using Hugging Face; no Cloudinary is used
+   - The image will be generated using OpenAI; no external hosting is used

 2. **Create Posts**:
    - Add your name and a prompt